sond8807-rgb/xarm5-isaacsim/ros2_yolo.md

    rqt

 From the topic list, choose /rgb or /depth.
 You should see a colored video feed or a black and white video feed respectively.

-8. Now, let's set up YOLO.
+8. Now, launch yolo_ros:

+ ros2 launch yolo_bringup yolo.launch.py input_image_topic:=/rgb

+ "input_image_topic:=/rgb" forces yolo to use the "/rgb" topic as its image input.

+ 9. In rqt, click on the topic /yolo/dbg_image to see YOLO in effect.